 With the legalization of marijuana pushing illegal profits down and the demand for opiates going up, Mexican drug cartels have increased opium production to supply cheap and potent heroin to new markets.
 In communities like Cape Cod, minors can access heroin easier than alcohol.
 Several of the film’s subjects started using opiates at age 13 or 14 — vulnerable, looking for a new high and a way to block out painful emotions.

 “Eight kids on his soccer team ended up addicted to heroin,” says a mother from a parents' support group.
 “Good kids from good families.”
 Intimate and unvarnished, the film explores the young addicts’ perilous existence and their parents’ anguish.

-“It’s hard to find anyone in New England who hasn’t been touched by the heroin epidemic,” says filmmaker Steven Okazaki.
+“It’s hard to find anyone in New England who hasn’t been touched by it,” says filmmaker Steven Okazaki.
 “Nearly everyone has someone they care about who’s struggling with addiction or died from an overdose.”

-Marissa, the outspoken 23 year-old muse of the film who helps guide us through the rituals and calamities of the addict's life, wants respect and understanding.
+Marissa, the film’s 23 year-old muse who guides us through the rituals and calamities of the addict's life, wants respect and understanding.
 She reminds us that, “I could be your daughter.”

 2015 / Documentary / 75 Minutes